Trip Summary and Itinerary Map

 - Complimentary parka jacket

-Your Spitsbergen arctic voyage begins when you board your ship in Longyearbyen, the island's largest settlement.
+Along with your fellow passengers you will fly north to Longyearbyen, Svalbard's largest settlement where you will board the ship and set off on your adventure.
 Enjoy your first view of the island's rugged, glacier-topped mountains, rising majestically from icy waters.

 Expect a new adventure every day as we begin our circumnavigation by heading north and around the island of Spitsbergen, exploring smaller, outlying islands.
 The variety of incredible wildlife and geological formations found here is astounding.
 We plan to circumnavigate the island of Spitsbergen, but if conditions are favorable, we will also attempt a circumnavigation of the whole Svalbard archipelago.